ravdy/RTP-03/class-1.md

 To build code on the local system we need source code.
 You can find login app source code [here](https://github.com/ravdy/loginapp)

 ## Git
-To download source code from github we should have git bash on local system download git bash from [here](https://git-scm.com/downloads) and install it.
+To download source code from GitHub we should have git bash on local system download git bash from [here](https://git-scm.com/downloads) and install it.

 Now you can clone the code onto your system using git command